ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

     interface Collection of T:
-        // We assume that we can iterate over the elements in the collection, using a for loop. isEmpty() -> Bool  // Returns true if the collection is empty. size() -> Int      // Returns the number of elements in this collection.
+        // We assume that we can iterate over the elements in the collection, using a for loop.

+        // The number of elements in this collection.
+        size: Int

+        // Returns true if the collection is empty. isEmpty() -> Bool:
+            return size == 0

 #### Use case(s)